luciensadi/AwakeMUD/README.md

 If you get an error like `AwakeMUD/src/act.wizard.cpp:3841: undefined reference to 'crypt'`, it means that you've probably not selected the right OS in your `src/Makefile`.
 Make sure you comment out the OS X lines near the top by adding a `#` at their beginnings, and uncomment the Linux lines by removing their `#`.

+If you get an error like `structs.h:8:10: fatal error: sodium.h: No such file or directory`, it means you need to install [libsodium](https://github.com/jedisct1/libsodium/releases) (`./configure; make; make install`).

 ### Runtime Troubleshooting

 If you get an error like `MYSQLERROR: Data too long for column 'Password' at row X` when running the game, you need to update your database's pfile table to use the longer password-column capacity.
 Go into your database and execute the command in `SQL/migration-libsodium.sql`.